usgs/pestpp/README.md

 * [mac OS](https://github.com/usgs/pestpp/tree/master/bin/mac).
 Direct zip download [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/usgs/pestpp/tree/master/bin/mac)

 ## Compiling
-The master branch includes a Visual Studio 2017 project, as well as makefiles for linux and mac.
-The suite has been succcessfully compiled with gcc (g++ and gfortran) 4,5,6 and 7 on ubuntu, fedora, centos, and on slurm/MPI clusters - to use gcc, you must C++11 support (if using gcc 4, only gcc4.9 has this) and you need to have both ``lapack`` and ``blas`` libraries available in the path.
+The master branch includes a Visual Studio project, as well as makefiles for linux and mac.
+The suite has been succcessfully compiled with gcc (g++) 4,5,6 and 7 on ubuntu, fedora, centos, and on slurm/MPI clusters - to use gcc, you must C++11 support (if using gcc 4, only gcc4.9 has this).
 Then, in the `src` directory:

 `>>>make clean`

 `>>>STATIC=no make install`

-this should put the compiled binaries in the `bin/linux` directory.
+This should put the compiled binaries in the `bin/linux` directory.
 See the `.travis.yml` file for an example

 ## Overview
 The PEST++ software suite includes several stand-alone tools for model-independent (non-intrusive) computer model parameter estimation and uncertainty analysis.
 Codes include: